From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Methodology

 Each agent is characterized by two complementary layers that together define both \textit{who} they are and \textit{how} they act: \textit{(i)} \textbf{identity traits} and \textit{(ii)} \textbf{behavioral traits}.
 See Appendix~\ref{app:agent_example} for an illustrative example.

-\paragraph{Identity Traits.} Identity traits provide agents with distinct narrative profiles drawn from the FinePersonas dataset\footnote{ \url{https://huggingface.co/datasets/argilla/FinePersonas-v0.1}}.
-These traits define \textit{who} agents are by encoding background information, interests, and social roles, rather than psychometric personality dimensions.
-While identity traits establish an agent’s thematic orientation and social identity, they do not prescribe specific action patterns.
-This limitation led to homogeneous behaviors in prior work, predominantly content generation \cite{ferraro2024agent, composta2025simulating}.
+\paragraph{Identity Traits.} Identity traits provide agents with distinct narrative profiles drawn from the FinePersonas dataset\footnote{ \url{https://huggingface.co/datasets/argilla/FinePersonas-v0.1}}. {These traits define \textit{who} agents are by encoding background information, interests, and social roles.
+While identity traits establish an agent's thematic orientation and social identity, they do not specify \textit{how} agents act.
+This limitation led to homogeneous behaviors in prior work, predominantly content generation \cite{ferraro2024agent, composta2025simulating}.}

 \paragraph{Behavioral Traits.} Our key contribution is the introduction of behavioral traits as an explicit characterization layer that regulates \textit{how} agents act.
 These traits instantiate archetypal participation patterns grounded in empirical user typologies.
-We operationalize seven behavioral profiles:
+We operationalize seven behavioral traits:

 \begin{itemize}[leftmargin=*, itemsep=2pt]

 \item \textbf{Silent Observer (SO):} Fully passive users who do not post or interact except under strong external triggers.
 This profile aligns with classic "lurker" behavior widely reported in online communities \cite{akar2018user, mut_typology, brandtzaeg2011typology}.